64kramsystem/personal_notes/rust.md

 let some_number = Some(5);
 let absent_number: Option<i32> = None;

-// Convenient syntax for decoding a Result and returning the Err, if any.
+// Question mark ('?') operator: convenient syntax for decoding a Result and returning the Err, if any.
+// It also works with functions returning `Option<T>`.
 //
 let value = method()?;